BhaskarAcharjee/TravelGenius/README.md

    ```
 5. Open your browser and go to `http://localhost:3000` to view the application.

+### License:
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-#### Contributing:
+### Contributing:
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-#### License:
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.